What type of content do you primarily create?

 Play.ht

-Play.ht allows you to create an “Instant” voice clone using a minimum of 30 seconds of audio (up to 50MB), or a “High Fidelity” clone with more audio.
-I tried both.
-The High Fidelity Clone recommends 2–3 hours or more of audio, so you need to be more prolific than me to take advantage of the larger potential training files.
+Play.ht's voice cloning software offers two options: an "Instant" voice clone using a minimum of 30 seconds of audio (up to 50MB), or a "High Fidelity" clone with more extensive training data.
+I tested both approaches.
+The High Fidelity Clone recommends 2–3 hours or more of audio, which requires significantly more recorded content than most casual users would have readily available.

 Once the voice is cloned, you can input your text.
 It also gives you three settings to control the voice: stability, similarity, and intensity.